 Recently I've upgraded my setup and got Lenovo T480s with all max configuration(Intel i7-8650U) and additional 32Gb RAM

-TL;DR: everything works really well on Ubuntu 20.04, 40Gb is just enough to run modern web applications but in 2020 it's probably worth to consider modern versions of computers and CPU.
-While performance is good the design was upsetting
+TL;DR: everything works really well on Ubuntu 20.04, 40Gb is just enough to run modern web applications.
+But in 2020 it's probably worth to consider modern models of computers and next generation CPU.
+Conclusion: while performance is good the design was upsetting

 In this post I'll share some observations after a week of use for work.
 As a reminder I'm a backend and Android developer mostly focusing on JVM stack

 - 🚀 Comparing to my 4 years old ASUS with Intel i7-6500U it's significally faster, mostly because of the twice more cores

 - 💎 The laptop body feels very solid, nothing bends

 - 🧠 There is a memory slot for SO-DIMM - you can get an additional 32Gb.
 Soldered 8Gb + additional 32Gb module in the spare slot results in 40Gb!

 - 📱 Laptop comes with touch screen.
 It's not a big deal but sometimes it could be useful - for example when running an Android emulator or browsing internet - pinch to zoom can be very convenient to show details somebody

 - 💾 It has NVMe SSD drive with hardware self encryption supporting OPAL2 - for the extra peace of mind